azdavis/azdavis.net/readme.md

 ## Setup

-After cloning, run `./bin/setup` to set up git hooks, install deps, and build.
+After cloning, run `./bin/setup` to set up hooks for `git`, install dependencies using `npm`, and build.

 ## Tech